Jlfaaborg/Analytics/README.md

     1. Insert wanted email to either remove or add.
 Press button
     2. Select which account you want to add the email to.
 Press either button
   * Analytics
-    1. Insert cooresponding fields to form
+    1. Insert cooresponding fields to form.
+Hit either button.
+DONE.